 Sara C. Charles

-Sara Charles Kennedy, MD, is a psychiatrist and professor emeritus at the UIC medical school in Chicago.
-In 1976, Sara endured a six week trial for medical malpractice in federal court which resulted in a defense verdict.
+Sara C. Charles, MD, is a psychiatrist and professor emerita at the UIC medical school in Chicago.
+In 1976, Dr. Charles endured a six week trial for medical malpractice in federal court which resulted in a defense verdict.
 The experience of the trial so profoundly affected her that she began to study the mental, emotional and physical effects of malpractice litigation on physician defendants.
 The research she published into the 1980s and 90s is still relied on today by experts in physician wellness.
-Sara also co-authored two books: Defendant, A Psychiatrist on Trial for Medical Malpractice (written with her husband, Dr. Eugene Kennedy), and Adverse Events, Stress and Litigation (written with her dear friend, attorney Paul Frisch).
+Dr. Charles also co-authored two books: Defendant, A Psychiatrist on Trial for Medical Malpractice (written with her husband, Dr. Eugene Kennedy), and Adverse Events, Stress and Litigation (written with her dear friend, attorney Paul Frisch).

 About Physician Litigation Stress